 The end result of Homemade Crema Mexicana will be thinner than yogurt or sour cream, so don’t be concerned if it seems a bit more loose in terms of texture than what you were expecting.

-If you like my Homemade Crema Mexicana, try these other simple Mexican inspired recipes:
+Try these other simple Mexican inspired recipes:

 - Best Fish Tacos

 - Tropical Beef Tacos

 - Loaded Nachos

 - Chile Relleno Casserole